git-moss/DrivenByMoss-Documentation/Novation/Novation-LaunchkeyMk3.md

 #### Session Mode

 The Session mode is quite complex since it provides several sub-modes for controlling solo, mute, record arm, etc. Long press the SSM (Stop/Solo/Mute - Scene 2) button to switch between the sub-modes or turn them off.
 The SSM button is also lit in the color of the selected sub-mode.
+The first row button allows to set the New Clip Length.

 * The pads start playback or recording of the respective clip.
 * The Scene and SSM buttons start the first and second scene in the selected scene window.
 * Use Scene up/down buttons to move the clip/scene window.
+* Press **Repeat** + Pad In Session Mode to trigger the alternative launch of the clip (Bitwig only).
 * Press **Stop** + Pad In Session Mode to stop the clip.
 * Press **Play** + Pad In Session Mode to stop the clip immediately.
 * Press **Undo** + Pad In Session Mode to delete the clip.